 *Note – I had several comments saying that the frosting was separating.
-I changed the recipe to try to make it less fussy.
-If you're looking for an easier buttercream recipe, check out my chocolate buttercream recipe instead.*
+I worked on the recipe and changed it to make it whip up easier.

 Chocolate Whipped Buttercream Frosting